anthony-jackman/anthony-jackman/README.md

 Both development efforts done in as much of a Agile methodology as possible.

 ### Backlog of Stretch Assignments
-- 'Automated' [helpdesk](https://github.com/anthony-jackman/panacea) to assist with application operations.
+- [Panacea](https://github.com/anthony-jackman/panacea) Helpdesk front end to assist with application operations.
 - [Alternate Delivery](https://github.com/anthony-jackman/hephaestus) applet designed to assist with outside the normal courseware distrobution methods to students.
-- [Cronos](): Joomla 4 module that makes html5 table data displays easier for instructor led courses.
 - [Muses](): Front-end for tracking distance learning courseware data for PMs and IDs.
 - [Hades](): Front-end for possible inclusion to star trek game that will categorize weapons used in the game.
 - [Q](): Front-end to possible game inclusion for transportation/storage of futuristic weapons.